Opportunities. Resources. Community Events.

 • Don’t forget to take care of yourself.
 The American Psychological Association has created a guide to Unmute Your Feelings and allow yourself to be fueled by your strong emotions while balancing moments to feel hope and joy.

-LA Fire Resources
+LA Community Resources

 • Public Counsel is a nonprofit public interest law firm.
 Their Fire Relief and Recovery Efforts hub provides information about emergency support, economic/legal resources, and social services for individuals and businesses affected by the fires.